stablekernel/aqueduct/_posts/http/2016-10-23-request_sink.md

 }
 ```

-A common usage of this method is to set up resources that can be shared across isolates or single, persistent connections to remote services.
+A common use of this method is to set up resources that will be shared across isolates or unique persistent connections to remote services.
 This method can modify `ApplicationConfiguration` prior to `RequestSink` instances being created.
 This allows resources allocated during this one-time setup method can be accessible by each `RequestSink` instance.

 In its simplest form, `initializeApplication` will often read values from a configuration file and set them in the `ApplicationConfiguration.options` map.
 That looks like this: